GangOfThreeWMD/PJN-Backend/README.md

 ```
 2. install library for Python (step 10 for Intellij instruction)

+## Status

+Project is: *finite*.

+The project was built to test natural language processing methods.
+The additional purpose of this project was to test the connection between Python code and Java code within one project.
+This test has been successful, and the project has been completed.

 ## Documentations:
 - [Project page for library JEP](https://github.com/ninia/jep)
 - [Java documentation for Library JEP](https://ninia.github.io/jep/javadoc/4.1/)